vanjac/chromafiler/README.md

 ![Screenshot](https://user-images.githubusercontent.com/8228102/169676491-aa43b0b1-1a0a-48ae-aa62-f28ccf35fe23.png)

-chromabrowse has only been tested on Windows 11, but will probably work fine on Windows 10.
+chromabrowse works on Windows 10 and 11.
 Windows 7 support will be added eventually.

 ## Building

 Building requires the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) and [Visual Studio Code](https://code.visualstudio.com/).

 VS Code must be launched from the "x64 Native Tools Command Prompt" (search in Start menu) to access the correct MSVC build tools.
-Navigate to the chromabrowse directory and type `code .` to launch VS Code.
-Once this is done, open `src/main.cpp` and press `Ctrl+Shift+B` to build the app.
+Open the chromabrowse directory in VS Code, then open `src/main.cpp` and press `Ctrl+Shift+B` to build the app.

 ## Tutorial